 What that means is when you breathe in, touch, or ingest dust… you’re also taking in the pesticide pyralastrobin, the flame-retardant TBPDP, and the plasticizer DBP, all of which multiply fat cells and have been linked to weight gain.

-It’s not just cosmetic — keeping a dust-free home is essential.
+It’s not just cosmetic — keeping a dust-free home is essential for allowing your hormones to behave naturally.

 Replace Your Plastic Wherever You Can